seongjaelee/seongjaelee.github.io/_posts/2016-01-03-vertical-rhythm-bordered-table.md

   <figcaption>Figure 2.</figcaption>
 </div>

 Another alternative is to make the sum of vertical padding and border to be the multiplication of the baseline grid.
-It surely works, but it will take much more vertical spaces.
+It surely works, but it takes a lot of extra vertical spaces.

 {% highlight css %}